simpar1471/openFDA/README.md

 ## Installation

-The easiest way to install openFDA is to get it from CRAN:
+The easiest way to install openFDA is to get it from CRAN.
+However, given a spate of recent improvements which are not yet on CRAN, you may have a better time using the development version.
+Nonetheless, to install from CRAN:

 ``` r
 install.packages("openFDA")